openwfm/wrf-sfire-docs/docs/clusters_guide.md

 ### Windows

 On current Windows PC, you can use `scp` and `sftp` from the command window (a.k.a.
 Powershell window).
+Current Windows 10 and 11 have OpenSSH client built in.

 ### From a Website